Texas State Rep. James Talarico files bill to legalize fentanyl testing strips

 The practice of “drug-checking” – essentially, testing illicit drugs to see if they contain unknown toxins – has remained controversial even as the crisis of fentanyl deaths has attracted national attention.

-Harm reduction services – like providing fentanyl testing strips – have been a pillar of President Joe Biden’s plan to attack America’s overdose epidemic, which took more than 104,000 American lives from September 2020 to September 2021.
+Harm reduction services, including providing fentanyl testing strips, have been a pillar of President Joe Biden’s plan to attack America’s overdose epidemic, which took more than 104,000 American lives from September 2020 to September 2021.

 But the concept has received pushback from some who argue it encourages drug usage, rather than trying to help people abstain altogether.
 Fentanyl testing strips are only legal in 19 states.

-"[Fentanyl testing strips] can stop them from taking it and hopefully save the life of a son or a daughter, a mom or a dad or a grandparent struggling with addiction, and we can get them the help that they need," said Talarico.
+"[Fentanyl testing strips] can stop them from taking it and hopefully save the life of a son or a daughter, a mom or a dad or a grandparent struggling with addiction, and we can get them the help that they need," Talarico said.

 “I’m hopeful that Democrats and Republicans will come together to pass life-saving legislation like this," Talarico said.
 "Public safety tends to be where we all agree.
 We can disagree about the budget, about political issues – but when it comes to keeping our communities and our loved ones safe, that's something we can all get on board with."